Bread Not Rising? Here’s Why (and How to Fix It)

 Too Much Sugar

 In general, sweet doughs take longer to rise.
-That’s because sugar absorbs the liquid in the dough—the same liquid that the yeast feeds on.
-If you have too much sugar in your dough, chances are that it will gobble up almost all of the food the yeast needs, leaving you with dry, ineffective yeast.
+That’s because sugar absorbs the liquid in the dough—the same liquid yeast feeds on.
+If you have too much sugar in your dough, it could gobble up almost all of the food the yeast needs, leaving you with dry, ineffective yeast.

 Too Much Flour

-The big lesson here: too much of any ingredient can mess with your bread’s rise—even flour.
+The big lesson here: too much of any ingredient can make your bread not rise—even flour.
 Too much flour can make your dough stiff and dry.
-And we all know what happens if there’s not enough liquid present for the yeast to use: It doesn’t work the way it should.
-So be mindful of your measurements and how much flour your dough picks up in the kneading process.
+And we all know what happens if there’s not enough liquid for the yeast to use: It doesn’t work how it should.
+So, be mindful of your measurements and how much flour your dough picks up in the kneading process.
 You want the dough to be slightly sticky and elastic.

 Our Test Kitchen’s best tip for ensuring your measurements are spot-on: Use a kitchen scale.